-For the repair rate (B3) no accurate methodology exists to estimate this as of today, however if filled in this percentage is often not more than 1 or 2 % (as this is the annual repair rate).
-Not all material need to be repaired annually, and their rate depends on numerous factors like material quality, how it is installed, expertise of craftsmen installing the materials, building type, building usage, building location and the climate zone the building is in.
+For the repair rate (B3) no accurate methodology exists to estimate this as of today, however, if filled in this percentage is often not more than 1 or 2 % (as this is the annual repair rate).
+Not all materials need to be repaired annually, and their rate depends on numerous factors like material quality, how it is installed, the expertise of craftsmen installing the materials, building type, building usage, building location, and the climate zone the building is in.
 As per GLA guidance, these may be estimated as 25 percent of module B2, as per the RICS PS (item 184.108.40.206).

 Input annual energy or water consumption (B6 & B7)

-For your first assessment, the electricity profile selected should be 'Electricity, United Kingdom, SAP 10.1 (regulated and unregulated)'.
+For your assessment, the electricity profile selected should be 'Electricity, United Kingdom, SAP 10.1 and 10.2'.

 Input construction site operations data (A5 & Optional C1)